Bayawan City – Negros Oriental

 Tawo Tawo Festival of Bayaway City

-The “Tawo Tawo Festival” of Bayawan City is celebrated yearly every 17th of February.
+The “Tawo Tawo Festival” of is celebrated yearly every 17th of February.
 Tawo-Tawo is the regional term for a scarecrow.
-Dancers are wearing costumes representing farmers, farm-animals and even crops.
+Dancers are wearing costumes representing farmers, farm animals, and even crops.
 Beautifully choreographed, the participants of the Tawo Tawo festival presenting themselves to the thousands of visitors from all over the province to find the best of them in a great street dance competition.

-While a visit to Bayawan City is a nice trip over a long weekend, a visit during the Tawo Tawo festival is surely the highlight for everybody who seeks for the Filipino culture and the beauty of the rural lifestyle.
+While a visiting the city in the southwest of Negros Oriental is a nice trip over a long weekend, a visit during the Tawo Tawo festival is surely the highlight for everybody who seeks for the Filipino culture and the beauty of the rural lifestyle.

 Useful Contacts In Bayawan City

 Bayawan Mayor Raymond John Jr. Teves : (035) 531 0020